Language Bottleneck Models for Qualitative Knowledge State Modeling: Experimental Details

 For open-source models we extract the activation logits of the ``\textit{Yes}'' and ``\textit{No}'' tokens and return the higher value.
+The logits for the ``\textit{Yes}'' and ``\textit{No}'' tokens are used to compute the AUC.
 For closed-source models we prompt for a ``\textit{Yes}'' or ``\textit{No}'' answer and parse the text output.
+We run GPT models via the OpenAI API, with the following snapshots: GPT-5: \texttt{2025-08-07}; GPT-4o: \texttt{2024-08-06}; GPT-4o-mini: \texttt{2024-07-18}.

+\paragraph{Reward function} For training the encoder in Section~\ref{fig:rl_training}, we set the reward function to the decoder accuracy across $|\mathcal{Y}|=20$ questions:

+The RL steering experiment section~\ref{app:sec:steer_reward_misc} only rewards the presence of the word "misconception" in the bottleneck: